 In a celestial dance, where love is made.

-The Ancient’s Wisdom
+The Ancient’s Wisdom3>

 From ancient stones, a whispered tale,